 Docker Community Edition vs Enterprise Edition

-Docker CE and EE are two different versions of Docker – the main difference is that the former is free, while the latter is a premium service.
-It’s worth noting that both offer the same core features and functionality but work on different OSs.
+Docker CE and EE are 2 different versions of Docker.
+The former is free, and the latter a premium service.
+Both offer the same core features and functionality but work on different OSs.
 If you’re not creating software at a great scale, we recommend opting for the CE.